Local Market Simulator

 • He reportedly complained that this kind of screen pressure distorted the market, which makes his later use of similar tactics worth discussing.

-• The event becomes huge only because the market is already under stress.
+• The event becomes huge only because the market is already under stress, volatile, and low on real liquidity.

 • This is why the story is about both a person and a fragile system.